autolab/Autolab/docs/features/metrics.md

 Every row in the watchlist represents a particular instance of a student who meets one or more of the risk conditions.
 A single student can appear in multiple watchlist instances if they are identified for new risk conditions on separate occassions of loading the watchlist.

 For example, let's look at Jane Doe in the image above.
-Upon loading the watchlist, Jane appears in a watchlist instance for using `3 grace days` before the instructor-specified date and for having `2 low scores` below the instructor-specified threshold.
+Upon loading the watchlist, Jane appears in a watchlist instance for using `3 grace days` before the instructor-specified date and for having `2 low score` below the instructor-specified threshold.
 If Jane later receives another score below the threshold, a new instance will appear for Jane when the instructor reloads the watchlist.
-Jane now appears twice in the watchlist, once in an instance with `3 grace days` and `2 low scores`, and once in an instance with `3 grace days` and `3 low scores`.
+Jane now appears twice in the watchlist, once in an instance with `3 grace days` and `2 low score`, and once in an instance with `3 grace days` and `3 low score`.

 #### Actions